ellegross/ECE-Masters-Cohort-Teaching-Resources/Supporting Children's Mental Health and Well-being/README.md

 ![istockphoto-1166892018-612x612](https://user-images.githubusercontent.com/105298169/167666625-57aef361-4e03-4697-a991-fd155829d20c.jpeg)

 There are various ways to support and provide for our students overall well-being.
-Fortunately, courses such as throughout this program provided several opportunities to expand what we already know and provide real life experiences to practice new ideas.
-Throughout this program EDUC 625 (Contexts of Schooling) and 687E (Student Teaching) were most helpful when learning how to support our students social and emotional well-being.
+Fortunately, the courses throughout this program provided opportunities to practice what we learned through real life experiences, such as internships, student teaching, and interactions with students on daily basis.
+Specifically, classes such as EDUC 625 (Contexts of Schooling) and 687E (Student Teaching) were most helpful when learning how to support our students social and emotional well-being.
 ***
 <h3> Web Resources </h3>